kevin15daniel/Typing-Performance-Analysis-Using-Regression-Model/README.md

 ## Overview

 This project presents a machine learning model designed to analyze and predict typing performance metrics.
-The model leverages various regression techniques to evaluate typing speed, accuracy, and consistency based on historical data.
+The model leverages a regression technique to evaluate typing speed, accuracy, and consistency based on historical data.
 The model has been trained and evaluated on a comprehensive dataset, achieving robust performance.

 ## Model Details